onecrayon/theme-quietlight-vsc/README.md

 * Python
 * Markdown

+**Please note** that Quiet Light 1.0.2+ requires Visual Studio Code 1.9 or greater.

 ## Known issues

-* No background colors for PHP, embedded JS, or embedded CSS
+* No background colors
 * PHP coloration in HTML attribute strings is currently borked
-* Several JS function calls are bold, despite scope being overridden
 * SCSS commas in selectors (and some tag names) are uncolored (no syntax zone)
 * HTML `<style>` tag attribute equal signs are miscolored (no syntax zone)